prakharbahuguna/dotfiles/README.md

 # Prakhar’s dotfiles

-This is a copy of my own dotfiles, based off [Mathias's dotfiles](https://github.com/mathiasbynens/dotfiles) but heavily modified for my own use, with many sections deleted as they don't apply to me.
+This is a copy of my own dotfiles, based off [Mathias's dotfiles](https://github.com/mathiasbynens/dotfiles) but heavily modified for my own use, with many, many changes to suit my work.
 If you're looking for a template for your own dotfiles, you'll probably want to use Mathias's repository instead.

 ## Installation